goFrendiAsgard/zaruba/README.md

 # 💀 Zaruba

 Zaruba is a [task](docs/core-concepts/project/task/README.md) runner and [CLI utilities](docs/utilities/README.md).
-It helps you to `write`, `generate`, and `orchestrate` tasks quickly.
+It helps you to `write`, `generate`, `orchestrate`, and `run` tasks quickly.

 ## ❓ Problem

-While developing your applications, you might find yourself opening several `tmux` panels and running some commands in parallel.
+While developing/debugging applications, you might need to run several tasks __in parallel__ or __in particular order__.

+Some tasks might __depends__ on several pre-requisited, while some others probably __share similar behavior__.
+For example:

-You might also find that some tasks could only be executed once their dependencies are executed.
-For example, a web application can only be started after the database server is running.
+* A web application can only be started once the database server is running.
+In this case, web application __depends__ on database server.

-Not only complicated, this also lead to human errors.
+* To start TypeScript applications, you need to perform `npm install` and `tsc`.
+In this case, TypeScript applications __share similar behavior__.

+When you manually run tasks in parallel or sequentially, you might do some mistakes and you need to re-do everything from scratch.

 ## 💡 Solution

-Zaruba solve those problems by allowing you to define collection of tasks.

-The tasks should have the following behaviors:
+There are two solutions to solve the problems:

+* Create a clear instructions/checklist and carefully follow the instructions.
+* Simplify/Automate the steps.

+Zaruba allows you to simplify your workflow by let you:

-* Configurable (either by using `internal configuration`, `inputs`, or `environment variables`).
+* Create configurable tasks (i.e: using `configs`, `inputs`, or `envs`).
-* Able to `extends` from each other.
-* Able to `depends` on each other.
+* Define tasks dependencies (i.e: using `extend`).
+* Re-use and share configurations/behviors (i.e: using `extend`, `configRef`, or `envRef`).
-* Can run in parallel.
+* Run tasks in parallels.
-* Automatically generated.
+* Generate new tasks.

 There are several [built-in tasks](docs/core-tasks/README.md) specially crafted to fulfill those behavior.
 To see list of available tasks, you can run `zaruba please`.

 ## 🔍 Example

-You can build a full-fledge FastAPI application connected to MySQL and have it deployed to your Kubernetes cluster without any coding required 😉:
+Suppose you want to build two applications:

+* A 🐍 CRUD API application that __depends__ on 🐬 MySQL.
+* A simple 🐹 Go web server that has no dependencies.

+Since 🐹 Go web server has no dependencies, you should be able to run it __in parallel__ with 🐍 CRUD API application and 🐬 MySQL server.

+On the other hand, 🐍 CRUD API application __depends__ on 🐬 MySQL server.
+Thus, you cannot run 🐍 CRUD API application without running 🐬 MySQL server.

+Zaruba allows you to build, run, and deploy everything using simple commands (no coding required 😉).

 > 💡 __TIPS:__ You can execute tasks with `-i` or `--interactive` flag (i.e: `zaruba please addFastApiCrud -i`).